squid-cache/squid-cache.github.io/docs/KnowledgeBase/LdapBackedDigestAuthentication.md

 **How the digest is calculated and what is expected to be in the base**

-The base needs to hold an attribute containing a pair, realm and H(A1) separated by a separator like realm:H(A1) inside a distiguished name representing an user name.
+The base needs to hold an attribute containing a pair, realm and H(A1) separated by a separator like realm:H(A1) inside a distinguished name representing an user name.
 Where H(A1) is the digested value of username:realm:password.